What is Whey Protein? – Everything You Need to Know

 • Hemp protein

-• Flaxseed protein
+• Flax protein

 %-split_content-%

-What’s the best protein type?
+What’s the best type of protein?

 Conclusion: What is whey protein?

-References & sources
+Literature & sources

 1. Newar, V. (2022).
 A Review on Whey Protein: Benefits, Myths and Facts.
 International Journal of Innovative Science and Research Technology, 7(10).